bmaunde/guidelines/Magento/magento-cloud-setup.md

 To install, you will need to navigate to the desired installation root directory - e.g/var/www/html.

 #### Set Auth for Composer
-To be able to clone
+To be able to clone from the Magento repository, you will need to authenticate with a user that has permissions to download.

+Please copy the auth.json
 #### Clone Magento Commerce
 Use the following command to clone magento commerce to a new installation directory.